Svetoch987/finalForJenkins/readme.md

 Project for Jenkins to demonstrate some features.
+Testing, analyzing with Sonarqube.